Add .git-blame-ignore-revs file

 Please see the NOTICE file for information on licenses of embedded software.

-Initially, the following providers are available:
+The following providers are available:

 native: a native implementation where all the source is embedded in qpdf and no external dependencies are required